 Introduction to Bone Marrow and Stem Cells

-There are some special cells in our body known as stem cells.
+Bone marrow is a soft, spongy tissue found in the centre of the bones.
+There are some special cells in our body known as stem cells produced by the bone marrow.
 These cells can make copies of themselves and have the ability to change into many separate kinds of cells that are needed by your body.
-There are many different kinds of stem cells.
-Each type of stem cell is found in different parts of your body at different times.
+Haematopoietic stem cells are one of the types of stem cells that can turn into red blood cells, white blood cells, and platelets.

-Platelets- Platelets are related to the formation of blood clots.
+Platelets: Platelets are associated with the formation of blood clots.

 Through the medical procedure of bone marrow or stem cell transplant, healthy stem cells are transplanted into the bone marrow or the blood.
 This helps in restoring the body’s ability to create red blood cells, white blood cells, and platelets whenever it is required.

 There are mainly two types of bone marrow transplants.
 They are as follows:-